samiralam/rules-compendium/docs/phb/3-character-classes/paladin.md

 You gain a Fighting Style feat of your choice (see [chapter 5](/sources/dnd/phb-2024/feats#FightingStyleFeats) for feats).
 Instead of choosing one of those feats, you can choose the option below.

-***Blessed Warrior.*** You learn two Cleric cantrips of your choice (see the Cleric class’s section for a [list of Cleric spells](/sources/dnd/phb-2024/character-classes#ClericSpellList)).
+***Blessed Warrior.*** You learn two Cleric cantrips of your choice (see the Cleric class's section for a [list of Cleric spells](/sources/dnd/phb-2024/character-classes#ClericSpellList)).
 [Guidance](/spells/2618971-guidance) and [Sacred Flame](/spells/2618967-sacred-flame) are recommended.
 The chosen cantrips count as Paladin spells for you, and Charisma is your spellcasting ability for them.
 Whenever you gain a Paladin level, you can replace one of these cantrips with another Cleric cantrip.

-### Level 2: Paladin’s Smite
+### Level 2: Paladin's Smite

 You always have the [Divine Smite](/spells/2618833-divine-smite) spell prepared.
 In addition, you can cast it without expending a spell slot, but you must finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) before you can cast it in this way again.

 ### Level 3: Channel Divinity

 You can channel divine energy directly from the Outer Planes, using it to fuel magical effects.
 You start with one such effect: Divine Sense, which is described below.
 Other Paladin features give additional Channel Divinity effect options.
-Each time you use this class’s Channel Divinity, you choose which effect from this class to create.
+Each time you use this class's Channel Divinity, you choose which effect from this class to create.

-You can use this class’s Channel Divinity twice.
+You can use this class's Channel Divinity twice.
 You regain one of its expended uses when you finish a [Short Rest](/sources/dnd/free-rules/rules-glossary#ShortRest), and you regain all expended uses when you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
 You gain an additional use when you reach Paladin level 11.

-If a Channel Divinity effect requires a saving throw, the DC equals the spell save DC from this class’s Spellcasting feature.
+If a Channel Divinity effect requires a saving throw, the DC equals the spell save DC from this class's Spellcasting feature.

 ***Divine Sense.*** As a Bonus Action, you can open your awareness to detect Celestials, Fiends, and Undead.
 For the next 10 minutes or until you have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition, you know the location of any creature of those types within 60 feet of yourself, and you know its creature type.
 Within the same radius, you also detect the presence of any place or object that has been consecrated or desecrated, as with the [Hallow](/spells/2619138-hallow) spell.

 ### Level 3: Paladin Subclass

 You gain a Paladin subclass of your choice.
-The [Oath of Devotion](#OathofDevotion), [Oath of Glory](#OathofGlory), [Oath of the Ancients](#OathoftheAncients), and [Oath of Vengeance](#OathofVengeance) subclasses are detailed after this class’s description.
+The [Oath of Devotion](#OathofDevotion), [Oath of Glory](#OathofGlory), [Oath of the Ancients](#OathoftheAncients), and [Oath of Vengeance](#OathofVengeance) subclasses are detailed after this class's description.
 A subclass is a specialization that grants you features at certain Paladin levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Paladin level or lower.
+For the rest of your career, you gain each of your subclass's features that are of your Paladin level or lower.

 !!! note "Breaking Your Oath"